 Does my local unit have to increase its tax levy each year?

 No. A local unit does not have to increase its tax levy each year.
-However, the maximum amount of tax that may be levied will increase each year as a result of this adjustment.
+However, the maximum amount of tax that may be levied will increase each year, even if it is not fully used.

 Are all funds of my local unit affected by the annual adjustment to the maximum levy?